 As reiterated in the SCIGR Guidelines, the Head of the Internal Audit function is not responsible for any operating area, reports hierarchically to the Board of Directors and coordinates her organisational plan with the Chief Executive Officer, ensuring the necessary information to the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors and the Financial Reporting Manager.
+It should be noted that with effect from 1 June 2022, Ms Elena Negri has also assumed the role of Head of the "Enterprise Risk Management" Function as ERM Director.

 Pursuant to the SCIGR Guidelines and in respect of the recommendations of the old Corporate Governance Code, the Head of the Internal Audit function extends her control activities to all companies of the LU-VE Group, with particular regard to the companies identified by the Board of Directors such as companies with strategic relevance, and has access to all their activities and the relevant documentation.

-In performing her functions, the Head of the Internal Audit function had the right to access the information and the company departments needed to carry out its duties; during the year, she did not make use of external advisors.
+In performing her functions, the Head of the Internal Audit function had the right to access the information and the company departments needed to carry out its duties; during the year, she did make use of external advisors for the performance of specialist audits in relation to IT matters, as these competences are not available within the Company's Internal Audit function.

-The Head of the Internal Audit function is responsible, inter alia, for verifying the suitability of the internal procedures for ensuring the adequate containment of the risks of the Issuer and of the LU-VE Group, and assisting the same Group with the identification and evaluation of the greatest exposures to risk, including all risks that may assume significance in terms of the medium/long-term sustainability of the company's activities.
+The Head of the Internal Audit function is responsible, inter alia, for verifying the suitability of the internal procedures for ensuring the adequate containment of the risks of the Issuer and of the LU-VE Group, and assisting the same Group with the identification and evaluation of the greatest exposures to risk, including all risks that may assume significance in terms of Sustainable Success of the Company and of the Group.